🇩🇪

 Fleischbrühe · Fleischfond · Knochenbrühe

-Vegetable soups and stews in traditional German restaurants are frequently built on a meat or bone stock base rather than a vegetable one.
-Sauerkraut is often braised with pork fat or stock, and sauces accompanying potato dishes regularly contain meat fond.
+Vegetable soups and stews at traditional venues are very often built on a meat or bone stock base.
+Sauerkraut is frequently braised with pork fat or stock, and sauces accompanying potato dishes regularly contain meat fond.
 The dish may look entirely plant-based on the menu.
-Ask specifically whether the base is Gemüsebrühe (vegetable stock) rather than Fleischbrühe (meat stock) before ordering.
+Ask specifically whether the base is Gemüsebrühe (vegetable stock) before ordering.

 Gelatine